zetxqx/inference-perf/docs/loadgen.md

 ## Recommended Configuration

 Choose the right machine to run inference-perf on.
 The maximum concurrency you can get from the benchmarking tool and the ability to hit the desired QPS relies on the machine on which you are running on.
 Especially the number of CPUs / cores and the clock speed help with the concurrency.

+**For rate-based load types (`constant`, `poisson`):**
 Maximum concurrency you can reach is bounded by `num_workers * worker_max_concurrency`.
 You can only have as many in-flight requests.
 Our recommendation is to not change `num_workers` since it is automatically set by inference-perf based on number of CPUs available and change `worker_max_concurrency` when needed.
 It is set to `100` by default.
 But more powerful CPUs can handle up to 1000.

+**For concurrent load type (`concurrent`):**
+The tool automatically manages worker allocation based on your specified `concurrency_level`.
+The `worker_max_concurrency` setting is ignored for concurrent load types, as workers are dynamically allocated to achieve the exact concurrency specified.

 You have the following options to generate load with inference-perf.